Phillweston/Phillweston/README.md

 👀 I’m interested in control theory & aircraft navigation and decision.

-🌱 I’m currently doing my college graduation project, which is research on autonomous waypoint flight and dual-photothermal imaging target detection algorithm based on unmanned aerial vehicles.
+🌱 I’ve done my college graduation project, which is research on autonomous waypoint flight and dual-photothermal imaging target detection algorithm based on unmanned aerial vehicles.

 📧 Email me: